dataform-co/dataform/content/docs/warehouses/bigquery.md

   Support for managing policy tags was introduced from Dataform version <code>1.8.6</code>.
 </callout>

 If you use [policy tags](https://cloud.google.com/bigquery/docs/column-level-security-intro) for managing column-level security in BigQuery, then you can set policy tags on columns in tables via the Dataform config block.
-Note that any policy tags manually applied to datasets created via Dataform will likely get overwritten as the table is updated so you'll want to make sure that you configure them in Dataform instead.
+Note that any policy tags created directly in BigQuery will get overwritten when Dataform updates the table, so make sure that you configure all policy tags within Dataform.

 <callout intent="info">
   In order to set policy tags, the service account or user associated with your project must be given the <code>Policy Tag Admin</code> permission.